 The Thinker – Rodin

-It is forty-five years since my higher education began, and in that time there have been hundreds of thinkers who have influenced me—most notably Plato, Aristotle, Buddha, Epictetus, Marcus Aurelius, Hobbes, Descartes, Schopenhauer, Kazantzakis, Orwell, and Piaget.
-But a few have had a special impact on my thought, and for them, I feel the greatest affinity.
+It is almost fifty years since my higher education began, and in that time there have been hundreds who have influenced me—most notably Plato and Aristotle, Shankara and Buddha, Epictetus and Aurelius, Hobbes and Descartes, Schopenhauer, Orwell, Piaget.
+But a few have had a special impact on my thought, and for whom I feel the greatest affinity.
 All are from the Western philosophical or scientific tradition, the only tradition about which I’m qualified to make good judgments.
 I list them in the order I encountered their thought.

 Bertrand Russell’s Why I am Not A Christian awoken me from my dogmatic slumber when I was still a teenager.
 I think Russell was the greatest philosopher of the 20th century and— measured by his significant contributions to logic, mathematics, politics, ethics, and popular philosophy—this Nobel Laureate may have been the greatest philosopher in the history of Western tradition.
 He had the most impressive mind I’ve ever encountered.